U.S. Survivors Recall Sub Ordeal

 ``We were given orders to lay down and take it easy on the oxygen,″ added McLees, then a 25-year-old chief electrician’s mate.

-Water had shorted out one of the ship’s two batteries, creating a rapid voltage drain.
-One crew member wedged himself into a narrow crawl space to shut off the power.
+One of the crew noticed that seawater had shorted out one of the ship’s two batteries, creating a rapid voltage drain.
+He wedged himself into a narrow crawl space to shut off the power.

 ``It’s probably a little colder out there (in the Barents Sea) than what we had, but we had no lights,″ McLees said.